emorain3/Mock-Shopping-Website/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Inspiration
-* etc
+*